mac-comp240/hw4_control-flow/README.md

 ## 1: Less Optimized Assembly

-The first version of the assembly is compiled with the -Og flag into a file called `control.no_cm_s`.
+The first version of the assembly is compiled with the -Og flag into a file called `control_optOg.s`.
 Study the assembly in the completed version of that file carefully.

 ## 2: Conditional Move Assembly

-The other version of the assembly code his compiled with the -O1 option into the file `control.O1_cm_s`.
+The other version of the assembly code his compiled with the -O1 option into the file `control_optO1.s`.
 Study the completed version of this file carefully.

 # Important Notes